Skip to main content

 In certain situations, it is possible to obtain a sales tax exemption that allows otherwise taxable transactions to be sold without paying sales tax.
+So, what is sales tax exemption and how does it work for a business or organization?
 In general, sales tax exemptions are statutory exceptions eliminating the need for the retailer to collect sales tax on a particular transaction or on all transactions with a customer.
-The most common exemption is “sale for resale,” which allows businesses to purchase products free of tax.
+The most common exemption is “sale for resale,” which allows businesses with a valid certificate to purchase products free of tax.
 In this scenario, the buyer would then assume the responsibility of charging the applicable tax when they sell the item or accrue the use tax if used internally within the business.
 Other exemptions can apply to special entities, including government organizations and nonprofits.
 While the Federal Government is always exempt from sales tax, certain state and local governments are not exempt from sales tax depending on the state.

 A confusing patchwork of rules and regulations impacts companies that do business across multiple states and jurisdictions.
 TaxConnex is dedicated to helping businesses untangle their sales tax exemption situation and fully comply with all relevant rules.

-In this article, TaxConnex explains sales tax exemptions and the need to obtain and manage sales tax exemption certificates, including what it takes to receive them, how to handle exemption certificate management, and how these exemptions should be treated when filing sales tax returns with the jurisdictions in which you do business.
+In this article, TaxConnex explains sales tax exemption and the need to obtain and manage sales tax exemption certificates, including what it takes to receive them, what qualifies as a tax-exempt purchase, how to handle exemption certificate management, and how these exemptions should be treated when filing sales tax returns with the jurisdictions in which you do business.

 Depending on which side of the transaction you are on, the rules for sales tax vary.
 On the selling side, there are three main types of exemptions: